nktnet1/sync-request-curl/README.md

 This library was developed mainly to improve performance with sending synchronous requests in NodeJS.

-It was designed to work with UNIX-like systems for UNSW students enrolled in COMP1531 Software Fundamentals.
+It was designed to work with UNIX-like systems for UNSW students enrolled in COMP1531 Software Engineering Fundamentals.

 Tested to be working on Arch & Debian Linux.
 Since [node-libcurl](https://github.com/JCMais/node-libcurl) is the core of this module, it is likely also compatible with other operating systems such as MacOS and Windows.